 - Weather changes can bring on asthma symptoms, especially when the air is cold and dry.

 - All beds and pillows can harbour dust mites.
 Be wary of hotels that look unclean.

-- Scuba diving is dangerous for a person with asthma and should be avoided completely.
-Go snorkelling instead.
+- Scuba diving is dangerous for a person with asthma and should be avoided completely – try snorkelling instead.

-- Be aware that different countries and cities have different allergens, such as pollen in the air, which may trigger asthma symptoms or an allergic reaction.
+- Be aware that different countries and cities have different allergens in the air, which may trigger asthma symptoms or an allergic reaction.

 Visit your doctor before you go

 Before taking your trip, visit your doctor to make sure your asthma is under control well before you leave.
 Make sure your asthma action plan is up to date and, if you don’t already know, ask your doctor about strategies to handle your asthma if it worsens while on your trip.

 Ask your doctor to write up a report on your asthma that includes your medical history, the severity of your condition, your current medications and what treatment you need in case of medical attention.
 Carry this document with you at all times in case of an emergency.
 You might need to present your doctor’s report to international customs officials if they question your medication.

 It is a good idea to:

 - Take a little more medication than you think you’ll need, just in case.

-- Always keep a supply of your medication with you in your carry bag, in case your suitcase is lost or damaged, or you require it mid-travel.
+- Always keep a supply of your medication with you in your carry-on bag, in case your suitcase is lost or damaged, or you require it mid-travel.

 - Consider taking a prescription in case you lose all or some of your supplies.